JakeDerkowski96/Resume/README.md

 Each section has its own *.tex* file in the *content* directory.
 To add, remove, or reorder these sections, do so within the *resume.tex* or *cv.tex* files outside of the content directory.
 These files fornmat and personalize the resume for you.

+### Notes to self

+- update skills with those recently  developed
+- update projects with some of the work-related projects